Infant Development Stages: From Birth To 6 Months

 Social Skills: These are skills your child will need to interact with others as they grow.
 They include giving, taking turns, and playing with others.

-Cognitive Skills: These are skills that enable your child to solve problems and adapt.
+Cognitive Skills: These skills enable your child to solve problems and adapt.

 Newborn Development: The First Month

-Your baby doesn't seem like they are doing much by this time, but you'll be surprised by the amount of development happening.
+Your baby doesn't seem to be doing much by this time, but you'll be surprised by the development.

 You should also expect them to exhibit some reflexes like closing their eyes at the bright light and turning toward familiar voices.